luochuyao/MultiScaleGAN/README.md

 # About Model
 It is difficult to train the model.
-Therefore, we offer the all models directly this week.
+Therefore, we offer the all models and you can download it following this address [model_libs_link](http://39.97.217.145/model_lib/)

 # About maintaining